The regulatory shift: what the December 2025 National AI Plan changed

 Why "voluntary" doesn't mean "optional" for enterprises

 The gap between what the law formally requires and what organisations must do in practice is narrower than it appears.
 Several mechanisms are tightening it.
 Government procurement contracts are beginning to reference the AI6 framework.
-Enterprise buyers — particularly in financial services, healthcare, and government — are incorporating AI governance evidence into vendor assessments.
+Enterprise buyers, particularly in financial services, healthcare, and government, are incorporating AI governance evidence into vendor assessments.
 Directors' duties under the Corporations Act apply to material risks, and AI is increasingly material.
-The OAIC, ACCC, APRA, ASIC, and the Fair Work Commission all have existing powers that apply to AI-related harms — the AI6 framework signals what those regulators will treat as "reasonable" practice.
+The OAIC (Office of the Australian Information Commissioner), ACCC, APRA (Australian Prudential Regulation Authority), ASIC (Australian Securities and Investments Commission), and the Fair Work Commission all have existing powers that apply to AI-related harms, the AI6 framework signals what those regulators will treat as "reasonable" practice.

 The Robodebt Royal Commission findings have changed how Australian regulators approach automated decision-making.
 APRA and ASIC have both updated their supervisory focus in response.
 ACCC has pursued algorithmic pricing practices.
 The OAIC has investigated AI-related privacy breaches.
 This is not a passive enforcement environment.